datadryad/dryad-app/app/views/layouts/_join_us.html.md

 <figure>
 <blockquote>
-  <p>Dryad provides a simple solution for data sharing and compliance with emerging funder policies that is already recognised and supported by communities of authors, reviewers and editors.
+  <p>Dryad is recognised and supported by communities of authors, reviewers and editors as providing a simple solution for data sharing and compliance with funder policies.
 Partnering with Dryad over many years has been vital in realizing our data sharing policy: with hundreds of datasets being openly available in support of research integrity and openness.</p>
 </blockquote>
 <figcaption><cite>– Publisher, the Royal Society </cite></figcaption>
 </figure>